Completed Wetland Restoration Projects

 The goal of this project was to create six acres of high to mid freshwater marsh in Kingman Lake.
 The species of plants planted included a high percentage of shrubs such as Button Bush (Cephalanthus occidentalis), Swamp rose (Rosa palustris), Marsh mallow (Hibiscus moscheutos) and other mid marsh species that are generally non palatable to the high number of exotic, non-native resident Canada geese that reside in the area.
-An additional goal of this project was to create tidal guts adjacent to the wetland cells for fish and non-motorized water craft passage.
-This project was completed in 2006 and funding was shared by DDOE and USACE.
-Monitoring is being conducted by DDOE and USGS.
+An additional goal of this project was to create tidal guts adjacent to the wetland cells for fish and non-motorized watercraft passage.
+This project was completed in 2006 and funding was shared by DOEE and USACE.
+Monitoring is being conducted by DOEE and USGS.

 Native hibiscus shrubs bring color to the Heritage wetland.
 The Pepco power facility is very close by.

 The Heritage wetland project about 2 months after planting.
 RFK stadium is in the background.